UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <iframe src="/module5/charts/12/unnamed-chunk-3.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: Although many of the color schemes in Altair are designed according to the guidelines for effective color uses, they can sometimes be difficult to interpret for people with color vision deficiencies.
+Notes: Although many of the colour schemes in Altair are designed according to the guidelines for effective colour uses, they can sometimes be difficult to interpret for people with colour vision deficiencies.

-Especially color schemes that mix red and green as the one in the previous slide.
+Especially colour schemes that mix red and green as the one in the previous slide.

-In addition to using a more suitable color scheme (such as the default), we could also change the shape of the points for each category.
+In addition to using a more suitable colour scheme (such as the default), we could also change the shape of the points for each category.

-Although this is technically redundant since the color is already used for the categorical groups, it can make your visualization more effective since it makes the points more distinct from each other.
+Although this is technically redundant since the colour is already used for the categorical groups, it can make your visualization more effective since it makes the points more distinct from each other.